ryan-shah/Fromes/README.md

 	- opencv-python: `pip install opencv-python==4.2.0.32`
 	- scikit-learn: `pip install scikit-learn`
 	- watchdog: `pip install watchdog`

+### Command line arguments
+- `-c`: clean.
+Deletes generated image files and directory.
+Recommended for large video files to preserve disk space.
+	- default: `False`
+- `-d <directory>`: Image Directory.
+When used with `-i`, directory in which generated images are stored.
+Otherwise, the directory used to find images.
+Images must be in the following format: `img%05d.jpeg`.
+	- default: `frome_images`
+- `-h`: Help.
+Shows the help command
+- `-i <in_file>`: Input.
+Video file to generate from.
+Passed to ffmpeg for processing.
+If not given, attempts to use images in directory provided by `-d`
+	- default: `None`
+- `-o <out_file>`: Output.
+File to output generated image.
+	- default: `out.png`
+- `-q <resolution>`: Image Quality.
+Uses standard resolutions: 240, 360, 480, 720, 1080, 4000, 8000.
+	- default: `1080`
+- `-r <rate>`: Frames per second.
+Passed to ffmpeg with the -r parameter.
+Recommend using 1 for large videos.
+When excluded ffmpeg uses the fps of the video clip (usually 24).
+	- default: `None`
+- `-s`: Show.
+Whether or not to display the image after program is complete.
+Exit image with any key press.
+	- default: `False`
+- `-t <num_threads>`: Threads.
+Number of worker threads to process images.
+	- default: `1`

 ## Examples
 - [glip_glops.mp4](example-videos/glip_glops.mp4): `./frome.py -i example-videos/glip_glops.mp4 -d tmp -o example-images/glip_glops.png -q 8000 -t 10`
 ![](example-images/glip_glops.png)